PosoSAgapo/Academic-Writing-Norms/README.md

 ## Wring tricks
 1. Put important sentences to the beginning as some researchers only look at the beginning sentence.
 2. Conclude the related work with your improvement compraing to previous methods.
+3. Begin with a breif conclustion of your work when introducing your method and conclude againin the in the end of method.
+4.